Aggregation of financial markets: Limit order book markets

 \subsection{Adiabatic and iso-util clearing of a limit order book}

-Clearing describes the process to transform an unsettled limit order book~$\mathscr{L}$ into a settled limit order book~$\mathscr{L}_\sigma$.
+Clearing describes the process of transforming an unsettled limit order book $\mathscr{L}$ into a settled limit order book $\mathscr{L}_\sigma$.
 When the limit order book is unsettled there are two canonical ways for clearing it.
-We call the first mechanism {\bf adiabatic clearing} and the second mechanism {\bf iso-util clearing}.
-Let us first consider the adiabatic clearing process.
-In this mechanism overlapping buy and sell limit orders are matched and then removed from the limit order book.\\
+We call the first mechanism {\bf adiabatic clearing} and the second mechanism {\bf iso-util clearing}. \\

-We need some preparation.
-Let~$p>0$ and recall that the left-limit~$\lim_{\hat p \uparrow p} RDF (\hat p)$ denotes the number of units of~$Y$ that can be sold to limit buy orders with a price higher than or equal to~$p$ (note that $RDF$ is defined to be right-continuous).
+First, we consider the adiabatic clearing process.
+In this mechanism, overlapping buy and sell limit orders are matched by an arbitrageur who cashes in the price difference as a risk-less profit, and the orders are removed from the limit order book.
+To make this more precise, let~$p>0$ and recall that the left-limit~$\lim_{\hat p \uparrow p} RDF (\hat p)$ denotes the number of units of~$Y$ that can be sold to limit buy orders with a price higher than or equal to~$p$ (note that $RDF$ is defined to be right-continuous).
 Similarly,~$RSF(p)$ denotes the number of units that can be bought from limit sell orders with a price lower than or equal to~$p$.
 We define the quantity

-In a settled limit order book it holds~$Z(p)=0$ for all~$p>0$.
-If the market is unsettled, some traders misprice the asset~$Y$ in the sense that some are willing to buy at higher prices than those at which others are willing to sell and we have~$Z(p) >0$ for some~$p>0$.
-This means that $Z(p)$ denotes the total volume that can be offset by an arbitrageur for a risk-less profit via a simple buy low and sell high strategy.
-In an unsettled market the arbitrageur will seek to maximize her profit.
-This corresponds to finding
+In a settled limit order book we have $Z(p)=0$ for all~$p>0$.
+In contrast, if the market is unsettled, some traders misprice the asset~$Y$ in the sense that some are willing to buy at higher prices than those at which others are willing to sell, and we have~$Z(p) >0$ for some~$p>0$.
+This means that $Z(p)$ denotes the total volume that can be offset by an arbitrageur for a risk-free profit.
+In this case, the arbitrageur will seek to maximize her profit.
+This corresponds to finding the clearing price

-and then to trade all limit sell orders with a lower price than~$p_e$ against all limit buy orders with a price higher than~$p_e$.
+and then to trade all limit sell orders with a price lower than $p_e$ against all limit buy orders with a price higher than $p_e$.
 This is straightforward if the maximizer~$p_e$ is unique.
 The next lemma studies the case where the maximizer~$p_e$ is not unique.

 \begin{lemma} We consider an unsettled limit order book~$\mathscr{L}$ with an unsettled remaining demand function~$RDF_u$ and an unsettled remaining supply function~$RSF_u$.
 Let

 denote the smallest possible price such that supply overcomes demand and